 Aalyyah Covington, aka Covie Bootcamp and Zumba

 I played division 1 basketball at Saint Louis University and have been training my entire life.
 I am currently finishing up my personal training certificate.
 I’ve been having fun offering my own special boot camp to facilitate your best cardio fitness.
 In the Bootcamp you interval train with the goals to burn calories and tone muscles (incorporate weights and other equipment) while using them properly.
-I also love to dance. therefore Ive created Zumba Classes that can fit high or low impact needs based on your body.
+I also love to dance, therefore I’ve created Zumba Classes that can fit high or low impact needs based on your body.
 The music I incorporate with dance is a mix of Hip-Hop, Afro-beat and Latinx music.
-(I offer specifically low impact classes on Tuesday’s and Thursday’s from 10-11am, the more intense classes on Tuesdays and Thursday nights from 7-8pm and on Saturday from 10-11am.)
+Most of my offerings are outside during the summer months, (unless it rains), so check in with me!
 I hope you decide to join me.
 You will not regret it!!
 See you soon!

 Eileen Nyholt KIS Yoga, Tuesday nights